Give us a missed call on

 While the ITC claim example above explains the basics of the ITC mechanism, there are some conditions that businesses must meet and fulfil to be able to claim input credits and use it effectively.
 We take a look at some of the prominent Input Tax Credit rules in the next section.

-• Supplier GST payment: The supplier must have paid their share of GST to the government to ensure compliance and facilitate matching of claims (i.e., GSTR-1 from the supplier, matching GSTR-2B for the buyer)
+• Supplier GST payment: The supplier must furnish the invoice details in their GST returns so that the credit is reflected in the recipient’s GSTR-2B, ensuring compliance and facilitating matching of claims (i.e., GSTR-1 from the supplier, matching GSTR-2B for the buyer).

-• Claim upon receipt of goods: Input Tax Credit can only be claimed once the entire batch of goods has been received (i.e., actual purchase and supply)
+• Claim upon receipt of goods: Input Tax Credit can only be claimed once the goods have been received by the recipient (i.e., actual purchase and supply).

-• Payment terms adherence: The invoice received must be paid within 180 days to be viable for ITC claims and any delay in making payments can lead to reversal of credits claimed (Note: Payment term for MSE businesses is 45 days)
+• Payment terms adherence: The invoice received must be paid within 180 days to be viable for ITC claims and any delay in making payments can lead to reversal of credits claimed (Note: The 45-day payment requirement applicable to MSE suppliers arises under the MSMED Act and is separate from GST ITC provisions).

 • Timely filing of returns: It goes without saying, but businesses must file their GST returns in time (especially GSTR-3B by the 20th of the following month/quarter) to be able to claim input tax credits